Skip to main content

 Change of Use

-Moving into a space that served a different business type.
-A sushi restaurant has different needs than a burrito joint—plumbing, finishes, kitchen layout all change.
+Moving into a space that served a different business type triggers a new IBC occupancy classification review.
+A sushi restaurant has different needs than a burrito joint—grease traps, three-compartment sinks, Type I hood systems, and the entire kitchen layout change.

 Raw Space Buildout

-Moving into an empty shell with no concrete floor, no finishes, no infrastructure.
-Everything needs to be built from scratch to match your business vision.
+Moving into an empty shell—bare concrete slab, no drywall, no MEP infrastructure.
+Everything from metal stud framing and USG Sheetrock to electrical panels and plumbing rough-in needs to be built from scratch to match your business vision.

 Outdated Finishes

 Your space doesn't reflect your brand anymore.
-Dated tile, worn millwork, tired paint—clients notice.
-Your business needs a refresh to stay competitive.
+Dated ceramic tile, worn millwork, peeling paint—clients notice.
+Upgrading to porcelain tile, luxury vinyl plank, or polished concrete with fresh Sherwin-Williams Pro Industrial finishes keeps you competitive.

 ADA Non-Compliance